bbbbx/pretty-currency/README.md

   prettyCurrency('1234.123forssa')  // '1,234.123'
   ```

-  if not, it will throw an Error, for example:
+  otherwise, it will throw an Error, for example:

   ```js
   prettyCurrency('ow1234.123qw')  // Thrown: Error: parameter is invalid.